stashapp/StashDB-Docs/docs/faq_getting-started/stashdb/contributing-to-stashdb.md

 An admin will review your application shortly, usually within a day or two.
 You will see their response as a notification within Discourse.

 If you fail to follow **any part** of these instructions, your application may be rejected.
 If you would like to try again, first re-read this **entire** article closely and carefully.
 Make sure you follow every instruction to the letter, however insignificant it may seem.
-You may submit a new request no sooner than 1 hour after your previous one.
+You may submit a new request no sooner than 1 hour after your previous rejection.

 [APPLICATION FORM](https://discourse.stashapp.cc/g/stashdb_editors){:target="_blank" .btn .btn-blue }